itsMapleLeaf/remix-electron/README.md

 Options:

 - `serverBuild`: The path to your server build (e.g. `path.join(__dirname, 'build')`), or the server build itself (e.g. required from `@remix-run/dev/server-build`).
-Updates on refresh are only supported when passing a path.
+Updates on refresh are only supported when passing a path string.

 - `mode`: The mode the app is running in.
 Can be `"development"` or `"production"`.
 Defaults to `"production"` when packaged, otherwise uses `process.env.NODE_ENV`.

 - `publicFolder`: The folder where static assets are served from, including your browser build.
 Defaults to `"public"`.
+Non-relative paths are resolved relative to `app.getAppPath()`.

 - `getLoadContext`: Use this to inject some value into all of your remix loaders, e.g. an API client.
 The loaders receive it as `context`